 If a defendant does not defend against an action, the court may default the defendant, and thereafter grant a default judgment in favour of the plaintiff.
 A defendant is typically defaulted for either failing to file an appearance or failing to plead.

-If a party has been defaulted for failing to appear or failing to plead, and judgment enters based on said default, the judgmented party may move to open the judgment any time within four months after the notice of judgment was sent.
-In the motion to open the judgment, the moving party must show: (1) a good defence existed at the time judgment entered; and (2) the party was prevented by mistake, accident or other reasonable cause from pleading or appearing.
+If a party has been defaulted for failing to appear or failing to plead, and judgment enters based on said default, the party subject to the judgment may move to open the judgment at any time within four months after the notice of judgment has been sent.
+In the motion to open the judgment, the moving party must show that: (1) a good defence existed at the time judgment entered; and (2) the party was prevented by mistake, accident or other reasonable cause from pleading or appearing.
 Practice Book § 17-43.
 If the court grants said motion, the case is reinstated on the docket.